adithya-s-sekhar/advanced-youtube-client-ayc/README.md

 - MP3, M4A Audio Downloader with Cover Art.
 - Compatible with Windows Vista/7/8/8.1/10 (32/64-bit).
 - Light on CPU Resources as it runs solely on CMD.
-- Programmed as a Windows Batch file so you can edit the source code and make your own Youtube Downloader.
+- Written as a Windows Batch file so you can edit the source code and make your own Youtube Downloader.
 - Universal Mode - Download from any websites.
 - Batch Download Jobs.
-- Updater for youtube-dl.
+- Updater for yt-dlp (fork of [youtube-dl](https://youtube-dl.org)).

 ## Downloads

-#### See Source and Building below to make your own binary if you are not comfortable with a batch file.
+**See Source and Building below to make your own binary if you are not comfortable with a batch file.**

-#### Or use [this trick](https://github.com/adithya-s-sekhar/advanced-youtube-client-ayc#1-shortcut-trick) to make windows treat AYC as an exe.
+**Or use [this trick](https://github.com/adithya-s-sekhar/advanced-youtube-client-ayc#1-shortcut-trick) to make windows treat AYC as an exe.**

   - [Download from website](https://advanced-youtube-client-ayc.sourceforge.io)
   - [Download from releases](https://github.com/adithya-s-sekhar/advanced-youtube-client-ayc/releases)